firdausshajahan/WQD7005DATAMINING/Milestone1/README.md

-# WQD7005 - Web Crawling Assignment 1
+# WQD7005 - Web Crawling: Milestone 1

+For Data Mining assignment in Milestone 1, we have choosed a dataset in Financial Industry domain from BNM website on currency exchange rates.

-This file is coded
+This file is coded in group by:
 Firdaus (WQD170070)
-Azira (WQD170083)
+Siti Azira (WQD170083)

 # Files